0atman/flaneurist/content/post/all-about-dat-brass.md

 Having attained the pavement I became swept up along with the rest of the commutors flowing to or from the station.
 I was bound away from this hive of activity, towards my favourite part of town: the borough of Southwark.

-> It's pronounced Suh-thuk, by the way, and damn and blast [the dictionary] for codifying such nonsense.
+> It's pronounced Suh-thuk, by the way, and damn and blast [Samuel Johnson](https://en.wikipedia.org/wiki/Dictionary#English_Dictionaries_in_Britain) for codifying such nonsense.

 I turned off Tooley Street and wandered past Borough Market, unbustled by the hurriers and worriers.
 There were yet many people here, it's just that these people were stationary, with refreshments in hand, and therefore much easier to navigate around.